 Derivatives, including interest rate swaps and forward foreign exchange contracts, are not basic financial instruments.
 Derivatives are initially recognised at fair value on the date a derivative contract is entered into and are subsequently re-measured at their fair value.
-Changes in the fair value of derivatives are recognised in consolidated statement of comprehensive income in finance costs or income as appropriate.
+Changes in the fair value of derivatives are recognised in profit or loss in finance costs or income as appropriate.
 The company does not currently apply hedge accounting for interest rate and foreign exchange derivatives.